CumulusNetworks/docs/content/cumulus-netq-41/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 cumulus@netq-appliance:~$
 ```

-We recommend the `Use%` to be under 70%.
+The recommended `Use%` to proceed with installation is under 70%.

-You may delete previous software tarballs under `/mnt/installables/` to regain some space.
+You can delete previous software tarballs in the `/mnt/installables/` directory to regain some space.
-If you can not bring it under 70%, please contact NVIDIA Support to assist with the upgrade.
+If you can not bring disk space to under 70% usage, contact the NVIDIA Support team.

 2. Run the `netq show opta-health` command and check that all pods are in the `READY` state.
-If not, please contact NVIDIA support for assistance.
+If not, contact the NVIDIA support team.

-3. Check if the certificates are expired:
+3. Check if the certificates have expired:

 ```
 cumulus@netq-appliance:~$ sudo grep client-certificate-data /etc/kubernetes/kubelet.conf | cut -d: -f2 | xargs | base64 -d | openssl x509 -dates -noout | grep notAfter | cut -f2 -d=